OK, hate is a strong word we like to avoid.

 How awful is it knowing these systems only increase the finger-pointing among your team?

 Without the ability to lock incidents, your venue is susceptible to fraudulent changes to important incident details.

 This can’t happen.

-Having the ability to create custom fields in a web-based system for incidents related to your operation, so that you’re always documenting correct information specific to your operation, but you’re still using a legacy system – is like using a flip phone when Apple just released the iPhone XS Max.
+Having the ability to create configurable fields in a web-based system for incidents related to your operation, so that you’re always documenting correct information specific to your operation, but you’re still using a legacy system – is like using a flip phone when Apple just released the iPhone 12 Pro Max.

-Still using a legacy system means you’re missing out on your ability to take full control of your operation and ability to customize the areas you need.
+Still using a legacy system means you’re missing out on your ability to take full control of your operation and the ability to configure the areas you need.

 Scheduling and sending alerts to multiple supervisors or staff is as simple as a few clicks.